cromandini/TATLayout/README.md

 ```

 ## Examples app
-Try out the included examples app by [downloading TATLayout](https://github.com/cromandini/TATLayout/archive/master.zip), cloning the repo or simply by using CocoaPods `try` command:
+Try out the examples app by selecting __TATLayoutExamples__ scheme.
+If you haven't cloned the project you can use CocoaPods `try` command:
 ```bash
 $ pod try TATLayout
 ```

 ## Unit Tests
-TATLayout is intensively unit tested.
+TATLayout is intensively tested.
 In order to run the tests, you must install the testing dependencies via CocoaPods:

 ```bash
 $ cd TATLayout
 $ pod install
 ```

-Once testing dependencies are installed, open __TATLayout.xcworkspace__ in Xcode and hit command+U.
+Once testing dependencies are installed, open __TATLayout.xcworkspace__ in Xcode, make sure you have selected __TATLayoutExamples__ scheme and hit command+U.

 ## Credits
 Copyright (c) 2014 Claudio Romandini <[cromandini@me.com](mailto:cromandini@me.com)>